ansible-collections/community.internal_test_tools/README.md

 ## Tested with Ansible

-Ansible 2.9 and Ansible `devel` branch.
+This collection is tested with Ansible 2.9, ansible-base 2.10 and ansible-core's `devel` branch.
+This collection requires Ansible 2.9.10 or newer.

 ## Included content